Qiskit/qiskit-code-assistant-vscode/.github/CONTRIBUTING.md

 ### Release cycle

-From time to time, we will release brand new versions of the Qiskit Studio.
+From time to time, we will release brand new versions of the Qiskit VSCode Extension.
 These are well-tested versions of the software.

 When it is necessary to release a new version, we follow the Semantic Versioning and this process: